Skip to main content

 Can I still drive with central vision loss?

 Possibly, depending on severity.
-Most states require certain visual acuity (often 20/40 or better) to drive.
+Many states require certain visual acuity thresholds, but rules vary by jurisdiction and license type.
 A low vision specialist and driver rehabilitation specialist can evaluate your situation.

 What's eccentric viewing?